 Take care in how you cool your chinchilla down.
 Some sources recommend standing in front of an open refrigerator (without cuddling your chinchilla, to improve airflow), or administering a cool (not cold) water bath, but seek professional assistance as soon as possible.
 Monitor them closely and call your veterinarian for advice on how to safely manage this potentially life-threatening condition.

 Safe Bedding for Chinchillas

-Straw, aspen shavings, or Carefresh make suitable bedding, but you should avoid using pine or cedar shavings because the fumes they emit can be toxic to chinchillas.
+Recycled paper, aspen shavings, or bedding products like Carefresh make suitable bedding, but you should avoid using pine or cedar shavings because the fumes they emit can be toxic to chinchillas.

 Cleaning the Chinchilla Cage

-Remove dropping whenever you notice a buildup.
-Once a week, plan to clean the cage thoroughly with a 50:50 solution of vinegar and water, and change all the bedding.
+Remove droppings whenever you notice a buildup.
+Once a week, plan to clean the cage thoroughly with a 50-50 solution of vinegar and water and change all bedding.
 You'll need to clean the cage at least twice a week if you have two chinchillas housed together.